chains-project/dirty-waters/README.md

 is passed, instead of all checks being performed, only the flagged ones will be):

 - `--check-source-code`: Check for dependencies with no link to source code repositories
-- `--check-release-tags`: Check for dependencies with no tag/commit sha for release
+- `--check-source-code-sha`: Check for dependencies with no tag/commit sha for release
 - `--check-deprecated`: Check for deprecated dependencies
 - `--check-forks`: Check for dependencies that are forks
 - `--check-provenance`: Check for dependencies with no build attestation